 For context, it's helpful to review Understanding Connectors first.
 With that in mind, we recommend the following:

-- For redundancy, deploy at least two Connectors in every network segment.
-Multiple Connectors in the same Twingate Remote network are automatically clustered, which means that any Connector can forward traffic to Resources on the same Twingate Remote network.
+- For redundancy, always deploy a minimum of two Connectors per Remote Network.
+Multiple Connectors in the same Twingate logical Remote Network are automatically clustered for load balancing and failover, which means that any Connector can forward traffic to Resources on the same Twingate Remote network.
+Two Connectors per Network should be sufficient for most use cases, but adding additional Connectors may helpful if you anticipate a large number of simultaneous connections and/or high bandwidth use cases.

-- Connectors on the same Twingate Remote network should have the same network permissions.
-Because Connectors on the same Twingate Remote network are clustered, they should be considered interchangeable.
+- Connectors on the same Twingate Remote network should have the same network scope and permissions.
+Because Connectors on the same Twingate Remote network are clustered, they are intended to be, and should be configured to be interchangeable.
 Network permissions should be the same for every Connector to ensure that Resources are always accessible, regardless of which Connector is in use.

-- Connectors should be deployed as close to Resources as possible.
+- Connectors should be deployed on the same network as target Resources, if possible.
 A significant benefit of establishing your Twingate network is that traffic is routed directly from users' devices to the Resource they are accessing.
 Because Connectors serve as the destination exit point for traffic, it's important that the "last mile" between the Connector and any Resources it serves is as short as possible to provide users with the best performance.

 Regardless of your chosen deployment method, the following principles apply:

 - Connectors only require outbound Internet access.
 Inbound Internet access to a Connector host is neither required nor recommended from a security standpoint.
-If you wish to limit outbound ports, you may limit to 443, and the inclusive range of 30000-31000.
+If you wish to limit outbound ports, you may limit to TCP 443, and the inclusive range of TCP 30000-31000.
+No UDP ports are required.

 - Ensure that Connectors have both permission and routing rules to access private Resources.
 Resources that you configure in the Admin console will be resolved and routed from the Connector host.